Lacquerware: Industry

-Vietnamese lacquer painting
+Vietnamese lacquer painting and lacquerware

 Sơn mài is a painting technique in Vietnam.
 It developed from the painters of the Hanoi EBAI in the 1930s and today is counted a national painting style with many famous painters.

 In 1924 the Ecole des Beaux Arts was established in Hanoi.
 This institution was to be the birthplace of the revitalised art of lacquer painting.
 In 1934 the school opened its lacquer department and it was from here that well known contributors to the art including; Bui Trang Chuoc, Nguyen Van Binh, Nguyen Khang, Nguyen Duc Nung, Nguyen Tien Chung, and Pham Van Don would emerge.

 It was the first generation of Vietnamese students of the Indochina School of Fine Art during the 1930s, who elevated the craft of lacquer painting to a truly fine art.
 Less interested in decor than their craftsmen predecessors, it was also these men who would begin a series of artistic innovations from which craftsmen producing purely utilitarian or decorative pieces would also benefit.

 Creating images with crushed eggshell, painting pigment over gold and tin foil and adding sand to lacquer were all techniques developed by those first students.
 The metallic color lacquerware for which Vietnamese craftsmen are rightly famous, was first developed by artists experimenting with many innovative techniques.

 After the reunification, the art of lacquerware was slowly dying out in Vietnam.
 But since the 1980s, the government has recognized it as a vital cultural and economic force and has encouraged the business community to invest in the craft.
 As a result, we see a resurgence of lacquerware and a proliferation of lacquerware products from Vietnam.

 South Asia

-In India the insect lac, or shellac was used since ancient times.
+In India, the insect lac or shellac was used since ancient times.
 Shellac is the secretion of the lac bug (Tachardia lacca Kerr. or Laccifer lacca).
 It is used for wood finish, lacquerware, skin cosmetic, ornaments, dye for textiles, production of different grades of shellac for surface coating.
-The Atharvaveda text 1200 BCE – 1000 BCE devotes a chapter to 'lākshā' and it's various uses.
+The Atharvaveda text 1200 BCE – 1000 BCE devotes a chapter to 'lākshā' and its various uses.